napari/napari/docs/plugins/debug_plugins.md

 ### Isolate the plugin functionality from napari

-Since napari plugins are just Python functions, it can be easiest to isolate the issues from napari in some circumstances.
+To simplify the debugging process, it can be useful to isolate the execution of your plugin code from executing napari itself.
 For example, in the case of a widget, the widget could be isolated from napari and run separately as a PyQt widget for debugging purposes.
 In this way, the usual debugging tools, such as those provided by an IDE, can be applied.
 This method has the additional benefit of aligning with test driven development.

 ## A simple plugin for following examples